dfinity/candid/.github/CONTRIBUTING.md

 All contributions to DFINITY documentation and the developer community are respected and appreciated.
 Your participation is an important factor in the success of the Internet Computer.

+## Contents of this repository

+This repository contains example apps built for the Internet Computer by the DFINITY team.
+The purpose of these example apps is to showcase useful features and use cases of both the Internet Computer and Motoko through sample code and accompanying documentation.
+It is our hope that these examples help and inspire you to build your own Internet Computer applications.

 ## Before you contribute

 Before contributing, please take a few minutes to review these contributor guidelines.